-With Instagram Feeds Pro 6.3 we have changed the CSS code that determines how your feeds are laid out.
-The plugin now uses something called CSS Grid.
+The plugin now uses something called CSS Grid to lay out the feed.
 This was done to accomplish three things – prevent conflicts with some WordPress themes, make it easier to create crisp layouts with our new feed themes feature, and improve the look and feel of our existing feed design with the same crisp edges that can extend all the way to the edge of the content.

 The grid layout will support crisp edges that line up with other content on the page more easily.
 Previously adding any sort of spacing or padding to the feed would result in the feed not reaching the edge of the content area.